ZebraMilk/battleship/README.md

 If I need Game.playerChoice to return an object containing coordinates, I should first test for the function returning the coords, then have it go through an internal function and still return coords then test if it correctly alters the coord object if it was a hit (set up the board like usual).
 So like, set up a fake board and test that it does proper things to the state of players and boards

+### 04/24/2024

+This is just objects sending and receiving messages, and those objects are sorted into different files for testing purposes.

+So the specs for the project are:

+- Ship module
+- Board module
+- Player module
+- Game module
+- UI stuff